vipyoung/covid_fl/README.md

 * client.py: client code.
 When requested by the server it performs a step of minimization of the loss function, and it sends back the updated model

+For testing the code run the server: python server.py

+And as many clients as you want: python client.py

+The variable min_updated_clients defines how many clients needs to be updated before the server model is update

+If min_updated_clients is set to 1 and only one client is executed the code reproduces a local (not-federated) learning of the model

+In client.py the variable X is the matrix of input features with samples along the row, and Y is the array of output